 - c.
 You may need to check "Generate Support" and select the "Everywhere" support placement, depending on the shape of the part you are printing.
-Also, you can change the layer height from Normal quality to Best quality for a smoother, higher-quality part, although the build will take longer. - d.
+Also, you can change the print profile to "High Quality" for a smoother, higher quality part, although the build will take longer. - d.
 When you are satisfied with the Cura settings and the position, orientation, and scale of the model, you are ready to print!
-Insert your microSD card that came with your printer into your computer and click "Prepare" to slice your file.
+Insert your microSD card that came with your printer into your computer and click "Slice" to slice your file.
+This will create a G-Code (.gcode) file. - e.
 Select "Save to Removable Drive" to save the file to the microSD card.